What is Caltrans?

 What Caltrans road work is planned in my area?

 Our Highway Information Page lists current or immediate-future conditions and road work.
 To find out more about Caltrans road work in your area we recommend that you contact your local Caltrans district office.
 Some districts post the week-ahead road work schedule on-line, and others you will need to call or e-mail for the information.
+You may also follow your local Caltrans office on social media.

 How can I get a report on highway accidents in California?